mpfi-dsp/Syn2Ves-User/README.md

 ## Using the Menu

 Start by opening Dragonfly.
-The menu items should appear under the heading **Synapse-Vesicle Tools**.
+The menu items should appear at the top of the window under the heading **Synapse-Vesicle Tools**.
+Load your ORS session of interest.
+This session must contain segmented synapses and vesicle clouds.
+Synapses should be saved as classes in a MultiROI with other synapses.
+Vesicle clouds should be saved a sclasses in a MultiROI with other vesicle clouds.

 ### Export MultiROI Labels as Meshes

-1) Select 1 or more MultiROIs that you'd like to fully export in the Properties tab on Dragonfly
-2) Run the Menu Item
+1) Using **ctrl + L-click**, select the synapses and vesicle cloud MultiROIs under the **Properties** section
+2) Open the **Synapse-Vesicle Tools** dropdown menu and select **Export MultiROI Labels as Meshes
-3) Select where you'd like your meshes exported (Each MultiROI will get its own folder within the directory you choose)
+3) Select where you'd like your meshes exported.
+Each MultiROI will get its own folder within the directory you choose
+4) This step varies in duration.
+Roughly, it takes tens of minutes to export hundreds of classes.
+You may not use ORS Dragonfly for anything else while running the macro.

 #### Output